 Variation in Altitude

-For every 100-meter rise in altitude, temperature decreases by about 1 degree Celsius.
-Regions in high altitudes, such as mountainous places, experience low temperatures.
-The earth’s surface absorbs heat energy from the sun and when it warms up, the heat diffuses into the atmosphere, warms it and in turn transfers some of the heat to the upper layers of the atmosphere.
-Therefore the layers of atmosphere closest to the earth's surface receive the most heat compared to the high-altitude areas.
+For every 100-meter rise in altitude, the temperature decreases by about 1 degree Celsius.
+High-altitude regions, such as mountainous places, experience low temperatures.
+Earth’s surface absorbs heat energy from the sun.
+When the surface warms up, the heat diffuses into and warms the atmosphere, and in turn, transfers some of the heat to the upper layers of the atmosphere.

 Angle of Incidence